TeamAudio/reaspeech/docs/no-docker.md

 xcode-select --install
 ```

-Install Homebrew.
+Install [Homebrew](https://brew.sh).
 This will help you install Lua, Python, and other dependencies.
 You can skip this step if you already have Homebrew, or if you prefer to install these dependencies manually.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Install Lua and Python.
+Install Lua, Python, and FFmpeg.
 Please note the specific versions of Lua and Python that ReaSpeech requires.
 ```bash
 brew install lua@5.4 python@3.10 ffmpeg
 ```

-Install Poetry.
+Install [Poetry](https://python-poetry.org).
 This will help you manage the Python dependencies that ReaSpeech requires.
 ```bash
 curl -sSL https://install.python-poetry.org | python3.10 -
 ```